AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/runtime/hrmp.md

 The following entry-points are meant to be used for HRMP channel management.

-Those entry-points are meant to be called from a allychain. `origin` is defined as the `ParaId` of the allychain executed the message.
+Those entry-points are meant to be called from a allychain. `origin` is defined as the `AllyId` of the allychain executed the message.

 * `hrmp_init_open_channel(recipient, proposed_max_capacity, proposed_max_message_size)`: